Category Archives: Cognitive Distortions

 1. Replace or overwhelm our negative thoughts and behaviors with healthy, productive ones.

-2. Produce rapid, concentrated neurological stimulation to overwhelm the negative abundance of our neural network.
+2. Produce rapid, concentrated neurological stimulation to offset the abundance of information in our brain’s metabolism.

 3. Regenerate our self-esteem through mindfulness of our assets.